 home placement) if services are not provided (meet Level of Care for nursing

 How Can I Apply?

-An applicant, community partner or caregiver may fill out the CBC Program Application and submit to the Aging and Disability Services Division (ADSD) office nearest to them.
+An applicant, community partner or caregiver may fill out the OCL Program Application and submit to the Aging and Disability Services Division (ADSD) office nearest to them.
 An applicant may also telephone their local regional office and provide the needed information over the phone to an ADSD intake team member.
 List of Regional Offices.

 Once a completed and signed application is received by ADSD office, an ADSD intake case manager will contact the individual to determine which services and program are most appropriate for them.

 Once an applicant is determined eligible for the HCBS FE Waiver, a case manager will remain in close contact with the recipient to assure services are appropriate and are meeting the needs of the recipient.

 ADSD personnel are dedicated to the provision of quality services, which assist individuals to remain independent in their own homes.